 I photograph my sister and think she looks so beautiful in her pink hat.
 What will happen to her?
 What will happen to all of us?

 Environmentalist Rachel Carson observed, in her concise paean to the joys of wonder, that a rainy day was a wonderful time to walk.
-And indeed, the particular moods of the space around us allows various sight.
-In The Principles of Uncertainty Kalman goes out into the world and paints what she sees with vital immediacy.
+And indeed, the particular moods of the space around us allows various sights.
+In The Principles of Uncertainty, Kalman goes out into the world and paints what she sees with vital immediacy.

 Angels walking on the earth.
 Cherubim and Seraphim.
 I take pictures of people but not everyone is pleased to be photographed.
 I suppose not everyone is that angelic.
 Fine by me.